The Relational Origins of Rules in Online Communities: Background

-The second perspective critiques the first by focusing on the role of end-users who create their own systems of governance, even as they may lack full control \cite{kiene_technologicalframes_2019, seering_moderatorengagement_2019, frey_thisplace_2019}.
-This ``institutional design'' approach draws on the Institutional Analysis and Development (IAD) framework created to study common pool resource governance by \citet{ostrom_governingcommons_1990} and colleagues.
-It highlights a variety of backstage actions and decisions, as well as the complex internal organization of online communities \citep{butler_dontlook_2008,frey_emergenceintegrated_2019} and embraces the diversity of problems, resources, and goals across communities \citep{keegan_evolutionconsequences_2017, fiesler_redditrules_2018, nicholson_mastodonrules_2023, reddy_evolutionrules_2023,hwang_rulesrulemaking_2022}.
-As such, the institutional design perspective favors localized, community-specific systems and solutions over top-down social engineering.
+The second, \textit{community governance} perspective critiques the first and seeks to understand how end-users create their own systems of governance, even as they may lack full control \cite{kiene_technologicalframes_2019, seering_moderatorengagement_2019, frey_thisplace_2019}.
+This view highlights a variety of backstage actions and decisions, the complex internal organization of online communities \citep{butler_dontlook_2008,frey_emergenceintegrated_2019}, and the diversity of problems, resources, and goals involved in how communities choose and adopt their rules \citep{keegan_evolutionconsequences_2017, fiesler_redditrules_2018, nicholson_mastodonrules_2023, reddy_evolutionrules_2023,hwang_rulesrulemaking_2022, frey_effectivevoice_2021, wu_aididnt_2025}.
+Scholarship in this vein critiques patterns of ``digital feudalism'' in online spaces, in which online community members have limited opportunities for voice in changing governance of a platform or community \citep{schneider_adminsmods_2022}.
+Related work has drawn from the Institutional Analysis and Development (IAD) framework created to study common pool resource governance by \citet{ostrom_governingcommons_1990} and colleagues and has drawn attention to higher-order governance layers that include non-operational meta-rules that are focused on rule-making---i.e., a ``collective'' layer for group decision making and the ``constitutional'' layer governing how rules can be changed \citep{ostrom_understandinginstitutional_2005}.
+For example, \citet{frey_thisplace_2019} argue that improving design at the constitutional layer can make social computing systems more effective and adaptable in changing circumstances.
+Overall, the community governance perspective favors localized, community-specific systems and solutions over universal social engineering principles.

-In the social engineering approach, changes to the rules are a reflection of the designer's changing desires, making rule change theoretically equivalent to rule adoption.
-Because the institutional design approach tends to be focused on durable governance over time, rule change is a much more important consideration. \citet{ostrom_understandinginstitutional_2005} points to the importance of a ``constitutional'' layer that dictates the rules by which rules can be changed.
-In their study of social computing systems, \citet{frey_thisplace_2019} invoke the need for a constitutional layer to argue that effective governance depends on institutions that can adapt to changing circumstances.